-Steve Schleicher is an experienced trial and appellate lawyer who concentrates his work on criminal defense, government and internal investigations, and high stakes civil litigation.
-He serves as co-chair of Maslon's Government & Internal Investigations Group.
+Steve Schleicher is a renowned trial lawyer with deep experience in high profile cases.
+He concentrates his work on high stakes criminal and civil litigation, government and internal investigations, and appellate practice—and leads Maslon's Government & Internal Investigations Group.

-A former federal prosecutor, Steve worked for 13 years in the U.S. Attorney's Office, serving as the Deputy Criminal Chief of the Special Prosecution Section (2014-2016) and as the St. Paul Branch Chief.
-Prior to joining the U.S. Attorney's Office, He worked at the Minnesota Attorney General's Office and Winona County Attorney's Office.
-Steve also has experience in military courts, having served as a JAG Corps Officer in the United States Army Reserve.
+A former federal prosecutor, Steve worked for 13 years in the United States Attorney's Office for the District of Minnesota, serving as the Deputy Criminal Chief of the Special Prosecution Section (2014-2016) and as the St. Paul Branch Chief.
+Prior to joining the U.S. Attorney's Office, he was a prosecutor at the Minnesota Attorney General's Office and the Winona County Attorney's Office.
+Steve also has experience in military courts, having served as a JAG Corps Officer in the United States Army Reserve for 10 years.

-Throughout his career, Steve has prosecuted a diverse variety of criminal cases, including homicide, criminal sexual conduct, armed robbery, assault, and other violent crime; complex narcotics conspiracies; racketeering; organized crime; fraud; money laundering, and civil rights violations.
-He has also had numerous jury trials and has conducted hundreds of investigations.
-In 2016, he served as a prosecutor on the Jacob Wetterling case and was recognized as an "Attorney of the Year" by Minnesota Lawyer for his dedicated work.
-Steve is often interviewed by the media for insight and commentary relating to high profile litigation matters.
-Most recently, he served as a commentator for the Mohamed Noor trial.
+Throughout his career, Steve has tried a diverse variety of criminal cases, including homicide, criminal sexual conduct, armed robbery, assault, and other violent crime; complex narcotics conspiracies; racketeering; organized crime; fraud; money laundering; and civil rights violations.
+He has had numerous jury trials and has conducted hundreds of investigations.